fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/obligations_by_type.md

 ## GET

-This endpoint returns a breakdown of obligations by award type (contracts, IDVs, grants, loans, direct payments, other) within a fiscal year.
+This endpoint returns a breakdown of obligations by award category (contracts, IDVs, grants, loans, direct payments, other) within the requested fiscal year.

 + Parameters
-    + `toptier_code`: 086 (required, number)
+    + `toptier_code`: 086 (required, string)
         The toptier code of an agency (could be a CGAC or FREC) so only numeric character strings of length 3-4 are accepted.
     + `fiscal_year`: 2017 (required, number)
         The fiscal year that you are querying data for.